 - No holding breathe required for steady aim

-However, there are a few things missing compared to real life.
+However, there are a few things missing in the game.

 - Field of view is much wider as much as your eyes can see